 Dual Iranian-Dutch National, Political Activist

 Hassanpour is a Dutch-Iranian dual national and outspoken critic of the Iranian regime who serves as the executive director and host of the Persian-language online network “Simay-e Rahayi” (Vision of Liberation).
 He is also reportedly a member of the National Iranian Congress to Save Iran, which aims to establish a shadow government and parliament in exile for Iranians.”

 Treatment in Captivity

 Hassanpour was reportedly transferred to Evin Prison’s clinic following a heart attack on November 15, 2016.
 Prison officials reportedly refused requests by Hassanpour for needed open-heart surgery.
-A source close to Hassanpour said that he “suffers from asthma and heart disease [and] is in a bad health condition due to constant insults and mistreatment…” In addition, Hassanpour’s wife was unable to follow up on his case because she lives in the Netherlands and feared that if she travelled to Iran, she might also have been arrested.
+A source close to Hassanpour said that he “suffers from asthma and heart disease [and] is in a bad health condition due to constant insults and mistreatment…” In addition, Hassanpour’s wife was unable to follow up on his case because she lives in the Netherlands and feared that if she traveled to Iran, she might also have been arrested.

 Hassanpour was put on trial by Iran’s Revolutionary Court on November 12, 2016, for “propaganda against the state and acting against national security.”
 Presiding Judge Abolghasem Salavati reportedly told Hassanpour he would receive a “heavy verdict” for signing a letter in support of prisoners on a hunger strike.
 Hassanpour started a hunger strike—including refusing to take his medication—in protest on May 9, 2017.
 He was released and permitted to return to the Netherlands in May of 2018.